I have been told, in various churches I’v served, that I could not do something,

 How To Kill This Excuse: Collaboration

-Many Youth Workers have very little control or say so in the direction of their ministries, but we do have influence.
-We don’t sign the checks or have a vote, but we do have passion and vision.
-We can talk, persuade, vision cast, and influence the people around us who do have control over the things we want/need changed.
+Many Youth Workers have very little control or say so in the direction of their ministries, but you do have influence.
+You don’t sign the checks or have a vote, but you do have passion and vision.
+You can talk, persuade, vision cast, and influence the people around you who do have control over the things we want/need changed.

 Real power is not having full control, real power is, according to Dacher Keltner in his book The Power Paradox, is